-Change Logic is thrilled to welcome our Managing Director, Noel Sobelman to lead our Innovation Practice.
+Change Logic is thrilled to welcome, Noel Sobelman to lead our Innovation Practice.
 We sat down with Noel recently to learn more about him and his new role.

 Q: Welcome to the team, Noel.
 You have had a very long and successful career.
 What were your early years like?